 The human costs of World War II were immense and far-reaching.
 The conflict resulted in an estimated 60 to 85 million deaths, making it one of the deadliest wars in human history.
 These losses included military personnel and civilians from countries and regions all over the world.
 The human costs can be categorized as follows:

 - Military casualties: Millions of soldiers lost their lives on various battlefronts, with many more wounded or taken as prisoners of war.

 - Civilian casualties: Civilians were killed due to bombings, invasions, and other military actions, as well as due to indirect consequences such as famine, disease, and displacement.

-- Holocaust: Approximately 6 million Jews, along with millions of other “undesirable” groups like Romani people, disabled individuals, and LGBTQ+ persons, were systematically exterminated by the Nazis.
+- Holocaust: Approximately 6 million Jews, along with millions of other “undesirable” groups like Romani people, disabled individuals, were systematically exterminated by the Nazis.